-Of course, you may be happy as you are, perhaps paying by BACS or cheque, as invoices become due and reimbursing expenses to out of pocket employees.
+Of course, you may be happy as you are, perhaps paying by BACS or cheque, as invoices become due and reimbursing travel expenses to out of pocket corporate travellers.
 You “know where you are” with these tried and tested methods.
 However, you should consider some smarter options to streamline the process and a corporate travel agency can help you with that.

-Most corporate travel agencies will offer you some or all of the following options and you should be able to mix and match these methods for different booking types to meet your requirements.
+Most corporate travel management companies will offer you some or all of the following options and you should be able to mix and match these methods for different booking types to meet your requirements.

 This is when payment is taken directly from your bank usually a set number of days after the end of the month, in which the booking is made (twice per month for air bookings).
 This payment method is convenient, automatic and can improve your credit score by making you a consistent payer.
 This method will also provide you with between 15 and 45 days credit.